 According to her Wikipedia article, "The Duchess died under somewhat mysterious circumstances in July 1802 at the age of 40.
 Although her death was ostensibly due to tuberculosis and a fever more colorful scenarios have been suggested over the years, including that she was poisoned.
 She had no biological issue although she did have an adoptive daughter, known as María de la Luz.

 After her death, the title Duke of Alba passed to a relative, Carlos Miguel Fitz-James Stuart (1794–1835), who became the 14th Duke of Alba."

-The present Duchess of Alba, the 18th, is named Maria del Rosario Cayetana Paloma ...
+The recently-deceased 18th Duchess of Alba was named Maria del Rosario Cayetana Paloma ...
 Fitz-James Stuart y Silva.
 Why mention their names - so you don't look up either one as "Cayetana" - if you do, you will get citations for both the 13th and 18th Duchesses of Alba.